 Yes, of course.
 Worrying is thinking in circles, and that is very difficult to break, especially at night.
 Through meditation you learn to notice those thoughts earlier and to let them go with what view from a distance.
 With this the thoughts will make you less in control.

-As with sports and playing an instrument, practice is needed to learn the skill.
-With meditation you train the mind to stay mentally fit; this requires structural repetition.
-Especially in the first four weeks, daily training is important to build a routine and experience concrete change. also watch routine with meditation.
+Just like sports and playing an instrument, practice is needed to learn the skill.
+With meditation you train the mind to stay mentally fit; this calls for structural repetition.
+Daily training is especially important in the first four weeks to build up a routine and experience concrete change.

 No, you don't have to believe in anything!
 30NOW uses effective meditation techniques that have been scientifically researched.
 These are separate from religion, gurus and beliefs.
 The point is that you yourself will investigate how meditation can work for you.
 For that you need some patience, trust and perseverance but no faith.

 Mornings are generally most pleasant when you start with 30NOW.
-But do follow the sessions at the time of the day that suits you best, so that you don't have to do any violence to yourself.
-Meditating is also fine when you get home from work or before going to sleep.
-Also view the tips for routine with meditation.
+But do the sessions especially at the time of the day that suits you best, so you don't have to force yourself.
+Meditating is also great when you come home from work or before going to sleep.

 Find a reasonably quiet, comfortable place where you will not be easily disturbed.
 It helps if you associate this place with tranquility; so not behind a full desk or next to a full laundry basket.
 But important is that that you 30NOW can listen anywhere, so you can also just close your eyes.